oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 # Installation using Docker on Windows 10

-_These notes were kindly contributed by **@ezl-13** on 13 Aug 2019.
-Note though that getting the frontend (Karma) tests running may not work in a foolproof way, and we haven't figured out how to get the e2e tests running yet.
+_These notes were kindly contributed by **@ezl-13** on 13 Aug 2019. **Note, though, that this installation method has problems**: getting the frontend (Karma) tests running may not work in a foolproof way, and we haven't figured out how to get the e2e tests running yet.
 This is being worked on in issues [#7355](https://github.com/oppia/oppia/issues/7355) and [#7345](https://github.com/oppia/oppia/issues/7345)._

 Docker allows for an easy installation of Oppia for Windows users and a more reliable testing environment for running test scripts.
 The following instructions describe how to install Oppia using Docker.
 (If you need help with troubleshooting, please see [this section](https://github.com/oppia/oppia/wiki/Installing-Oppia-(Windows)#troubleshooting).)